richter43/GPU-ABC/README.md

 * Ratio of onlooker to employed bees: self-explanatory, must be contained in the interval [0.0, 1.0].
 * Maximum patience: amount of times the bee's solution is allowed to worsen before setting it to a scout bee.

+**NOTE**: The desired function to be optimized has to be defined in the compute_fitness() function inside of the abc.cu file.

 ### Compilation instructions

 **Compilation with debugging enabled**